deathworlders/online/content/books/deathworlders/chapter-29-forges.md

 What Lewis had made, however, was something truly beautiful, and the fact that Kirk was reading its specification with a mounting sense of awe just made him wonder how the conventional wisdom of starship design had gone so wrong.

-The new ship was half *Sanctuary*’s size and a third of the mass.
+The new ship was half *Sanctuary’s* size and a third of the mass.
 It wasn’t built for rescue and recovery of stranded humans - it was built to get from place to place very quickly indeed while affording its lone occupant not only a reasonable degree of luxury, but more importantly a significant degree of protection.

 Lewis was waxing poetic about the shielding systems.
 “See, the thing with forcefields is that there’s not actually any reason for them to drop in response to incoming firepower, it’s just that if you dump too much energy into them too quickly, it overloads the emitter circuitry,” he explained.